 What does this mean in NZ for Kiwis?

-More research needs to be done on NZ testing for PFEAs fluorinated chemicals in drinking water on our local water supplies.
-Acceptable levels need to be found, discussed and established so that they can be implemented nationwide.
-Homeowners should only use a trusted, tested filtration product, either a reputable under bench filter or a whole-house filter, or ideally both.
+In NZ, we need more research on testing for PFEAs fluorinated chemicals in drinking water in our local water supplies.
+Acceptable levels need to be found, discussed, and established so that they can be implemented nationwide.
+It is crucial that homeowners feel secure in their choices and use only a trusted, tested filtration product.
+This could be either a reputable under-bench filter, a whole-house filter, or, ideally, both.

-Current research from the scientists of Duke University and North Carolina State University has shown that the reverse osmosis filtration technology is the way of the future in the fight against PFAS contamination in our drinking water.
+Current research from Duke University and North Carolina State University scientists has shown that reverse osmosis filtration technology is the way to go in the fight against PFAS contamination in drinking water.

-Aqua Works – a competent partner in making your water fluoride free and safe to drink
+Aqua Works – a competent partner in making your water PFAS free and safe to drink

-If you need more information or would like to book an appointment for us to look at installing an under bench reverse osmosis filtration system, give us a call on 0800 278 288.
+Do you want more information on how to remove PFAS from drinking water?
+Or would you like to book an appointment to install an under bench reverse osmosis filtration system?
+Please do not hesitate to call us on 0800 278 288 for a free quote.
 We are passionate about water and supporting you and your family to enjoy safe, potable water from every tap of your home.

 Steve Reynolds